Stochastic Galerkin Methods for the Boltzmann-Poisson system

-Therefore, the randomness of the energy band in the transport and collision terms and the uncertainty related to a collision operator that uses Dirac Deltas due to the Fermi Golden Rule, as it is the case for electron-phonon scattering, remain as crucial topics yet to be studied for the understanding of Uncertainty Quantification in collisional electron transport in semiconductors via stochastic methods.
-Our methodology will be then to study variables related to the electron-phonon collision operator as random in the stochastic Galerkin method for the Boltzmann - Poisson model for semiconductors.
-We first choose as one of those variables the lattice temperature, as it is involved in the phonon distribution as a parameter.
-The dimensional cost is minimal as the temperature is a scalar.
+Therefore, the randomness of the energy band in the transport and collision terms and the uncertainty related to a collision operator that uses Dirac delta distributions due to Fermi's Golden Rule, as it is the case for electron-phonon scattering, remain as crucial topics yet to be studied for the understanding of uncertainty quantification in collisional electron transport in semiconductors via stochastic methods.